Ramses Delgado, Banking Moderator

 @ramses_delgado1

-If you have an unused cashier’s check, you have a straightforward option to reclaim the funds without it being treated as “lost” or “stolen.”
-While the process may vary slightly by bank, you can typically cancel the check and request a refund.
-To do so, take the check to a branch of the issuing bank and ask for cancellation.
-You’ll need to provide valid identification and may be required to complete a form.
+If you have an unused cashier’s check that you no longer intend to use, you can usually reclaim the funds without it being considered “lost” or “stolen.”
+While the exact process may vary by bank, you can typically cancel the check and request a refund.
+This is often done by visiting a branch of the issuing bank, where you’ll need to provide valid identification and may be asked to complete a form.

 Keep in mind that policies differ by institution, so it’s best to contact your issuing bank first to confirm their specific procedures.
 Fees or waiting periods may apply.